 5 L5 demerit & intervention SMT and HoY/Head of Boarding to discuss appropriate sanction to include: Suspension, the length of which will be determined by the severity of the offence and the past behavioural record of the pupil/student.
-Discussion with pupil(s) Discussion with parents Discussion with external agencies where appropriate, eg. Police, CADS, HSBT Re-integration meeting with parents, pupil and member of the Senior Management Team/Head of Boarding and or Head of Year to discuss reset of expectations, to include boarding rules where necessary Gating and restriction of access to boarding activities and privileges Record overview of incident and actions taken on Cpoms Repeated level 1-4 behaviour or 20 demerits accrued.
+Discussion with SENDco where appropriate Discussion with pupil(s) Discussion with parents Discussion with external agencies where appropriate, eg. Police, CADS, HSBT Re-integration meeting with parents, pupil and member of the Senior Management Team/Head of Boarding and or Head of Year to discuss reset of expectations, to include boarding rules where necessary Gating and restriction of access to boarding activities and privileges Record overview of incident and actions taken on Cpoms Repeated level 1-4 behaviour or 20 demerits accrued.
 Insolence or swearing directly to member of Staff Disruption of a formal exam.
 Use of or possession of banned items (cigarettes or smoke relate devices, eg. Vapes, drugs, alcohol, pornography, weapons etc).
 Being under the influence of or intent to supply any prohibited substance or item Physicality towards another pupil or member of staff.
 Dangerous behaviour (including leaving site and truancy dependent on circumstances) Theft.
-Serious damage to school property Taking photographs or making a recording (video or sound) of a pupil or member of staff without consent.
-Sharing of photographs or recording of pupils or staff without consent.
-Bullying and other forms of child on child abuse, including including via social network platforms. (see Anti-Bullying Policy and Safeguarding Policy) Sending/forwarding threatening or abusive messages to staff/pupils.
+Serious damage to school property Taking or sharing photographs, videos or recordings (video or sound) of a pupil or member of staff without consent.
+Bullying and other forms of child on child abuse, including via social network platforms. (see Anti-Bullying Policy and Safeguarding Policy) Sending/forwarding threatening or abusive messages to staff/pupils.
 Sexually inappropriate behaviour, misogynistic language, sexual harassment and sexist behaviour.
-Racist or homophobic discriminatory behavioural incidents Bringing the school into disrepute Breaking the Boarding House rules regarding accessing out of bound areas Conducting an undeclared relationship with another pupil/student with whom a room is shared 6 L6 demerit & intervention Meeting with Headmaster should behaviour not improve following suspension, Headmaster's Behavioural Contract Possible Expulsion.
-Policy author: Nikola Bodmer-Tripp Pupil has not amended behaviours following level 5 intervention(s)

-• Expulsion may be appropriate or necessary for behaviour that immediately aligns with this level, eg. serious assault, drug abuse, sexual misconduct, including engaging in sexual activity whilst in the care of School at any time
+Racist or homophobic discriminatory behaviour Bringing the school into disrepute Breaking the Boarding House rules regarding accessing out of bound areas Conducting an undeclared relationship with another pupil/student with whom a room is shared 6 L6 demerit & intervention Meeting with Headmaster should behaviour not improve following suspension, Headmaster's Behavioural Contract Possible Expulsion.
+Pupil has not amended behaviours following level 5 intervention(s) Expulsion may be appropriate or necessary for behaviour that immediately aligns with this level, eg. serious assault, drug abuse, sexual misconduct, including engaging in sexual activity whilst in the care of School at any time